brugr9/Heartbeat51/README.md

 * The word mark Polar and its logos are trademarks of Polar Electro Oy.
 * Android is a trademark of Google LLC.
 * The Bluetooth word mark and logos are registered trademarks owned by Bluetooth SIG, Inc.
-* PowerShell and Windows are registered trademarks of Microsoft Corporation.
+* Windows and PowerShell are registered trademarks of Microsoft Corporation.
+* TODO: Chocolatey
 * Mosquitto is a registered trade mark of the Eclipse Foundation.
 * Wireshark and the "fin" logo are registered trademarks of the Wireshark Foundation (cp.
 Legal Information, Online: [https://www.wireshark.org/about.html](https://www.wireshark.org/about.html)).
 * OASIS Message Queuing Telemetry Transport (MQTT) TC, Online: [https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=mqtt](https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=mqtt)